hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-UX-Experience-Profile.md

     - [ ] You Email address should have an associated Zoom account in order to register
     - [ ] Add this Zoom weekly meeting to your preferred Calendar
     - [ ] Our upcoming meeting and [schedule can be found here](https://github.com/hackforla/UI-UX/wiki#upcoming-meetings-)
-- [ ] Join this [UI/UX Slack channel](https://hackforla.slack.com/archives/C017ESHSMNG) for all communication/announcements
+- [ ] Join this [UI/UX Slack channel](https://hackforla.slack.com/archives/C017ESHSMNG) for all communication/announcements.
+Introduce yourself on our UI/UX Slack channel
 - [ ] Take a peek at our [UI/UX CoP Wiki](https://github.com/hackforla/UI-UX/wiki) - for UI/UX specific resources!
 - [ ] [Guides](https://github.com/orgs/hackforla/projects/58/views/4) are currently being upgraded.
 This step can be skipped